Clpr/Clpr.github.io/pages/blogs/190420_LHSonMvNormal.md

 ## Informal Introduction

 Latin Hypercube Sampling (LHS) is quite useful in Monte-Carlo simulation.
 It samplings in equal-probability spaces which makes it easy to re-build a distribution or simulate extreme (tail) risks.
 In performance-matter simulations (e.g. large-scale economic model systems), we usually requires high-performance & low-cost programs to generate thousands even millions of normal random numbers.
 This blog aims to provide a Julia realization which samplings from a given univariate or multivariate normal distribution.
-Though there has been mature functions in MatLab (e.g. lhsnorm()) to do this job, it still worths discussion because current public papers or technical documents rarely give intuitive introductions to the algorithm which helps developers to design and integrate their own Latin Hypercube Sampling programs.
+Though there have been mature functions in MatLab (e.g. lhsnorm()) to do this job, it still worths discussion because current public papers or technical documents rarely give intuitive introductions to the algorithm which helps developers to design and integrate their own Latin Hypercube Sampling programs.

 About basic principles and mathematics of LHS, readers may just read the [pages on Wikipedia](https://en.wikipedia.org/wiki/Latin_hypercube_sampling).

-* **Methodology**: using rank correlations to approximate target correlation matrix
-* **Reason**: LHS on each dimension will produce some impossible samples if there are correlations among dimensions